Rei Meguro

 Raphael

-Raphael is a chess engine I wrote in C++ and it is currently the strongest chess engine in Japan.
+Raphael is a chess engine written in C++ and is currently the strongest chess engine in

 Onyx

-At Onyx, I helped develop the deep research agent and the knowledge graph indexing & inference pipeline, eliminating OOMs, improving fault-tolerance, and tripling indexing speeds.
+I contributed to the development of the deep research agent and the knowledge graph indexing

 AdaPhish

-It was published in the 4th IEEE ICAIC Conference and won the Best Paper Award.
+The project was published at the 4th IEEE ICAIC Conference and received the Best Paper

 Kineval